 I also recently added straps to this thrifted wicker trunk in our master bedroom to give it some extra English cottage style.
 It’s a really simple and quick DIY project!

 If you have an old steamer trunk that has a bad musty smell, there are a few options – you can use it for storing items that won’t be damaged by being enclosed near the smell, or you can do what I did to get rid of the musty smell in my old steamer trunk.
-Once it was smelling fresh, I decided to add some extra charm by decoupaging the inside!
-I love the surprise of the floral whenever I open it up to get my painting supplies.
+Once it smelled fresh, I decided to add some extra charm by decoupaging the inside!
+I love the surprise of the floral print whenever I open it up to get my painting supplies.

-Pricing wise, I would say if you see a steamer trunk for $100 or less, snap it up!
+Pricing-wise, I would say if you see a steamer trunk for $100 or less, snap it up!
 They can often go for closer to $300-400, so keep that in mind!

 Number Seven | Animal Artwork

-There’s just something about animals, mainly canines, horses (equine) and rabbits that quietly screams “English cottage”.
+There’s just something about animals, mainly canines, horses (equine), and rabbits that quietly screams “English cottage”.